dshugarts/cvdiq_v1.2/README.md

 	- [ ] all links in this table
 - [ ] Move enter new data link to dashboard and remove from toolbar
 - [ ] Move update data to detailed report as link or individually into table
-- [ ] After first login, direct to enter new data
-	- [ ] Need login counter in user table of dbms

 ## Delta
 - [ ] Revised metrics
 	- [ ] more scoring levels
 	- [ ] points for improvement
 - [ ] Update metric algorithms to non-blood based and create separate blood-based form/report but without the score
 - [ ] Fix date display on charts to remove time
 - [ ] Update value moved to detailed report?